Jones Ofori, PhD student

 Morten Gram Pedersen, Post-doc

-Type-2 diabetes is a complex disease dependent on both genetic background and life-style factors.
+Type-2 diabetes (T2D) is a complex disease dependent on both genetic background and life-style factors.
 The disease is associated with increase in blood glucose level which is due to reduced insulin secretion from the pancreatic β-cell and impaired insulin action at the target cells.
 Diabetes is also associated with a perturbed glucagon secretion.
-The main focus of our research is to investigate the regulation of insulin and glucagon secretion with a specific interest in how miRNAs are involved in this regulation.
-Micro-RNAs (miRNA; 19-23 nt) are a novel class of small endogenous non-coding RNAs.
-They repress expression of protein-coding genes by binding to the 3’ untranslated region (UTR) through imprecise base-pairing and they thereby arrest the translation without mRNA degradation.
+The main focus of our research is to investigate the regulation of insulin and glucagon secretion from a cell physiological perspective and with a specific interest in how non-coding RNAs (ncRNA) are involved in this regulation.
+Belonging to the group of ncRNAs are microRNAs (miRNA).
+The function of miRNAs is to suppress the expression of genes by mRNA degradation, mRNA deadenylation and/or translational repression.

 To functionally investigate exocytosis in these cells we utilize the patch-clamp technique.
 Exocytosis is measured as an increase in membrane capacitance.
 The patch-clamp technique has the advantage that it is possible to measure on single cells with a high temporal resolution.
 We also combine these techniques with live confocal microscopy, hormone measurements utilizing RIA as well as necessary molecular biology techniques and protein chemistry.